 Can I cancel my Private-Fee-for-Service plan at any time?

-There are limitations on when you can join or cancel a Medicare Advantage plan.
-For most beneficiaries you can only make a change during an Annual Election Period (October 15th through December 7th each year) or during a Medicare Advantage Open Enrollment Period (January 1st through February 14th each year).
+There are limitations on joining or canceling a Medicare Advantage plan.
+For most beneficiaries, you can only make a change during an Annual Election Period or the Medicare Advantage Open Enrollment Period.
 However, you may be entitled to a Special Election Period.
-For additional information, please contact the Medicare Advantage plan, 1-800-MEDICARE (1-800-633-4227) or SHIP (1-800-443-9354).